Greg Segal

 Gregory Lyons Segal (born June 13, 1984) is an American entrepreneur.
-He is best known for co-founded the non-profit Organize to address the US organ donation shortage after his father waited five years for a heart transplant.
+He is best known for founding the non-profit Organize to address the US organ donation shortage after his father waited five years for a heart transplant.

 Career

 Segal began his career at Rethink Education, an education technology venture capital firm.
 In 2013 he co-founded the non-profit Organize to address the US organ donation shortage after his father waited five years for a heart transplant.

 Segal's research has been heavily cited through four separate congressional investigations from the Senate Finance Committee, the House Energy & Commerce Committee, the House Ways and Means Committee, and the House Oversight Committee into failures and abuses in the U.S. organ donation system, and has led to regulatory reforms projected by the U.S. Department of Health and Human Services to save more than 7,200 lives every year.

 In July 2023, Congress unanimously passed legislation to support the break up of the Organ Procurement and Transplantation Network monopoly and Segal was invited to a small bill signing ceremony in the Oval Office.
 Segal also provided expert and whistleblower testimony at a bipartisan House Energy and Commerce Committee hearing in September 2024.